d365collaborative/d365fo.integrations/docs/Get-D365ODataToken.md

 Aliases: $AADGuid

 Required: False
-Position: 4
+Position: 1
 Default value: $Script:ODataTenant
 Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -Url
-URL / URI for the D365FO environment you want to access
+URL / URI for the D365FO environment you want to access through OData

 If you are working against a D365FO instance, it will be the URL / URI for the instance itself